JohnStortaJr/basic-aws-wordpress/s3bucket.md

 # Create an S3 bucket from the AWS CLI

+## Cost
+S3 buckets are part of the AWS free tier with limitations on the amount of space you consume and the number of PUTs and GETs.
+Be sure to check the current restrictions before creating the resource.

 ## Prerequisites
 - Create an AWS account (*free tier will work fine*)
 - Create an IAM user for your AWS account with the `AdministratorAccess` policy